Academy sides were in action over the weekend

 - Thoughts of Jon Worthington and Dean Whitehead

-Both Huddersfield Town’s Under-17 and Under-19 sides were in pre-season action over the weekend as preparations continue for the upcoming campaign.
+Both Huddersfield Town’s Under-17 and Under-19 sides were in pre-season action over the weekend.

 The Under-17s were the first to come up against a senior outfit on Friday evening when they made the short trip to 10th-tier side Emley AFC.

-The Young Terriers may have been on the wrong end of the 2-0 scoreline but Under-17s Coach Jon Worthington was happy with the overall display from the youngsters.
+The game provided Town's youngsters with a brand-new challenge and Under-17s Coach Jon Worthington was happy with the overall display from the youngsters.

 “We took loads of positives to be honest.

-The exposure to the more physical side of the game is a key factor in the Academy’s fixtures against senior teams.
+The exposure to the more physical side of the game is a key factor in the Academy’s programme and Jon explains how much the youngsters can benefit from that.

 “The physical challenge is massive.
 Also, a big encouragement for us, is that the things we’ve been working on in training were there in the performance.